Stapleton International Airport: Post-closure redevelopment

 When it closed in 1995, Stapleton had six runways (two sets of three parallel runways) and five terminal concourses.
 The runways at Stapleton were then marked with large yellow "X"s, which indicated it was no longer legal or safe for aircraft to land there.
 The IATA and ICAO airport codes of DEN and KDEN were transferred to the new DIA, to coincide with the same changes in airline and ATC computers, to ensure that flights to Denver would land at the new DIA.
 The main reason the decision was made to close the airport was because the runways were too close together.
 This would mean air traffic controllers would have to stagger airplane movements.
 Also, most of the runways were too short, considering the fact that the airport was at 5,333 ft above sea level.
-Denver International Airport runways are all at or over 12000 ft feet in length (runway 16R/34L is 16000 ft).
+Denver International Airport runways are all at or over 12000 ft in length (runway 16R/34L is 16000 ft).

 While Denver International was being built, planners began to consider how the Stapleton site would be redeveloped.
 A private group of Denver civic leaders, the Stapleton Development Foundation, convened in 1990 and produced a master plan for the site in 1995, emphasizing a pedestrian-oriented design rather than the automobile-oriented designs found in many other planned developments.

 Denver sought tenants for Stapleton's terminal and concourses, but these buildings proved ill-suited for alternative uses.
 A July 1997 hailstorm punched several thousand holes in the roofs of the old terminal and concourses, causing water damage, which compelled the city to tear them down.
 The airport's 12-story control tower was retained and served for a time as part of the new Punch Bowl Social, a restaurant and social gathering spot.
 The office building attached to the tower housed the kitchens and social areas; the tower is closed to public access but is available for private tours.

-Punch Bowl Social closed in 2020, helped by Covid-19.
+Punch Bowl Social closed in 2020, helped by COVID-19.
 By 2025 it was reopened as FlyteCo Tower.

 Most of Stapleton's airport infrastructure has been removed, except for the control tower and some hangars, used by Denver Police Academy and by Arise Church Denver among others.
 The final parking structure was torn down to make room for the "Central Park West" section of the housing development in May 2011.
 While not part of the former airport, United—Stapleton's former largest carrier and current largest airline at Denver International—does operate a training center in the former Stapleton grounds.

 A small section of the former runway 17L/35R remains, and is being used by a business for outdoor parking/storage.